 several values which may be equally correct and fundamental, and yet in conflict with each

 values may be incommensurable, in the sense that there is no objective ordering of them in

-Moral Pluralism is an alternative to both moral
+terms of importance.
+Moral Pluralism is an alternative to both moral relativism and moral

 Under moral pluralism, moral decisions often require